PrinceMakavana/Notes/React/React.md

   - Higher-Order Component (HOC) is a pattern that allows you to reuse component logic by wrapping a component with another component.
   - HOCs are not built-in components but rather functions that take a component as input and return an enhanced version of that component.
+Higher-Order Component (HOC) is a pattern that allows you to reuse component logic by wrapping a component with an
   ```js
   import React from "react";
   const withLogger = (WrappedComponent) => {